howard-haowen/blog.ai/_posts/draft-IOL.md

 ## A problem set from Taiwan
 In addition to the slides, I created a problem set based on a language of Taiwan, which is called Kavalan.
 You've probably heard of this name because of [Kavalan Whisky](https://edition.cnn.com/travel/article/taiwan-whisky-kavalan/index.html).
 That's right.
 This is the same Kavalan we're talking about here.
 I wrote my MA thesis on the Kavalan language, but I've never tried Kavalan Whisky.

-Here's the Kavalan problem set, most examples of which are drawn from this paper.
+Here's the Kavalan problem set, most examples of which are drawn from this paper[^3].

 | SN| Kavalan | English  |
 |--|:-|:-|